carpentries-incubator/web-scraping-python/episodes/a-real-website.md

 If you selected the organization name to inspect (as shown in the screenshot), you'll see an anchor (`<a>`) element highlighted in the Elements tab.
 Around it, as its parent, you’ll find a third-level header marked by `<h3>` tags.
-This provides a visual example of the tree-like structure we discussed earlier —elements nested inside other elements.
+This provides a visual example of the tree-like structure we discussed earlier, elements nested inside other elements.

 Back in our code, we left off after retrieving the HTML behind the website using the requests package and storing it in a variable named `req`.